jazz-community/rtc-git-connector/README.md

 ## Introduction
 The RTC-Git-Connector is a plugin for the Rational Team Concert from Jazz.
 It enables you to connect your RTC work items with Git commits, issues, and pull/merge requests.
 Use this plugin to bridge the workflow gap between RTC and Git platforms like GitHub and GitLab.

-This project contains detailed documentation and instructions in the [Wiki](https://github.com/jazz-community/rtc-git-connector/wiki).

 ![Introduction](https://github.com/jazz-community/rtc-git-connector/blob/master/documentation/wiki/introduction.png)

+## Installation and Usage
+There are detailed instructions on how to install and use the plugin in the [Wiki](https://github.com/jazz-community/rtc-git-connector/wiki) of this repository.

 ## Releases
 To download the latest release please navigate to the [releases page](https://github.com/jazz-community/rtc-git-connector/releases).